Dubai: Will prices of sacrificial animals dip ahead of Eid Al Adha?

 “Somalian goats weighing 7kg are priced at approximately Dh500, with larger goats of the same breed weighing up to 15kg and costing around Dh800,” said Mohammed Ateeq from Al Khammas livestock trading in Al Qusais.

-“Similarly, prices of Indian goats start at Dh800 for an 8kg goat, prices can go up to Dh1,200 for larger sizes,” said Ateeq.
+“Similarly, prices of Indian goats start at Dh800 for 8kg.
+Prices can go up to Dh1,200 for larger sizes,” said Ateeq.

 Eid Al Adha, also known as the Festival of Sacrifice, is celebrated to commemorate the willingness of Prophet Ibrahim to sacrifice his son in obedience to Allah’s command.
 In remembrance of this act of faith and devotion, Muslims around the world perform the ritual of sacrifice by slaughtering a goat, sheep, ox, or camel.